Cathode-biased AC80/100s - thin edged boxes

 Bought second hand from Macari's on Charing Cross Road in 1969 by the manager of the Dutch band, the "To-Pieces" (pictured above).
 The first five pictures above show the amp shortly before its arrival in the UK - it had been in the manager's loft.
 Used by the bassist of the group, Joop van der Brugge, standing centre.
 The amp had already had at least one owner by 1969, however - K. Wright, who inscribed his name on the control plate.
 The grille cloth has probably been replaced (with two pieces forming a seam in the middle), and at some point the plate resistors went up in flames and were renewed, along with a few other components.
 The power section tagboards of AC80/100s seem regularly to have burned out.
 The transformers are the original green Wodens, painted black doubtless in an attempt to retard heat.

 The date code on the volume pot is AL = January 1964, which is also the date of the volume pot of the amp second from bottom on this page.
-Westrex, the contractors that made these amps, evidently had stocks that were used during the course of 1964.
-New picture added above (26 June 2012)
+Westrex clearly had enough stock to last through to late 1964.
+New picture added above (26 June 2012).